 Grade: Grade 4, St Johns College Graded Pay Scale

 Pension: St John’s College Group Personal Pension Plan

-Working arrangements: 35 hours per week, working at St John’s College Durham, with the option of working up to three days per week from home.
+Working arrangements: 35 hours per week, working at St John’s College Durham, with the option of working up to 50% of contracted hours from home

 About St John’s College